nuuuwan/lk_law/data/doc/bills/2024-04-25-sri-lanka-association-for-fisher-0a630471/README.summary.md

-# 📄  Sri Lanka Association for Fisheries and Aquatic Resources (Incorporation) - Bill

-Bill published on **2024-04-25**.

 - Bill presented to incorporate the Sri Lanka Association for Fisheries and Aquatic Resources (SLAFAR).
 - Presented by Hon.
 (Dr.) Nalaka Godahewa, M.P., on April 25, 2024.
 - The Act aims to make SLAFAR a body corporate with perpetual succession.